vineet-kumar03/Robo_Apocalypser/README.md

   step 5.
 Run  application using VS2019

   step 6.
 Swagger page would be display which conatins documentation of all required apis.
+This UI page can be used to test the api as well.